tochinet/Posit/README.md

 This library is a work in progress, and my first experience in creating an Arduino library _and_ publishing on GitHub, so expect errors and mistakes, stupid or not, and don't hesitate to contribute and propose correction and ameliorations.
 I tried to follow the [official guide](https://docs.arduino.cc/learn/contributions/).
 As with all WIP, expect many, frequent and breaking changes.
 Remember this is also a way for me to learn.

-Today, the library allows to create posit8,0 objects (no  exponent bit) from raw signed byte, from int (16 bits), float32 and double (also 32 bits on Arduino platform), to convert a posit back to float, to add, subtract, multiply and divide two posits but ... long is the road.
+Today, the library allows to create posit8 objects (both with 0 and 2 exponent bits) from raw unsigned byte, from int (16 bits), float32 and double (also 32 bits on Arduino platform), to convert a posit back to float, to add, subtract, multiply and divide two posits.
+Code for posit16 objects is under development.

-Planned in coming iterations : overload of + - * / operators, previous/next, exponents in posit8, posit16, square root, ...
+Planned in coming iterations : overload of + - * / operators, previous/next, square root, ...

 ## Some explanations on Floats and Posits.
 ### IEEE 754 float representation